liulab-dfci/TRUST4/README.md

 	perl BuildImgtAnnot.pl bcrtcr.fa Cgene.list Homo_sapien > IMGT+C.fa

 to generate the input for "--ref".
 The bcrtcr.fa is the file generated in previous step (for -f).
 Cgene.list is provided in the repository.
-The species name can be found on [IMGT FTP](http://www.imgt.org//download/V-QUEST/IMGT_V-QUEST_reference_directory/).
+The available species name can be found on [IMGT FTP](http://www.imgt.org//download/V-QUEST/IMGT_V-QUEST_reference_directory/).

 * Simple report